jonnymind/SIRPAS/Source/Rulebook/Technical.md

 $(include tables/contest_table.md)

-Consider: with a -3 modifier, you have only 1 chance over five to win -- be very cautious fighting characters with higher bases than you.
+Consider: with a -3 modifier, you have only 1 chance over five to win; be very cautious fighting characters with higher bases than you.